-Yield vs. Risk
+Yield Versus Risk

 Once you buy a bond, your yield is locked in, and the changes in market interest rates will be reflected in the market value of the bond if you decide to sell.
 Bond prices and interest rates move inversely.
 If rates increase, bond prices decline.
 And if rates fall, bond prices will go up.

-Ratings are letter grades, with AAA as the top rating, then moving down through AA, A, BBB and continuing the pattern to a single C. Credit ratings of BBB or higher meet the definition of investment grade bonds.
-Bonds with lower ratings are considered to be non-investment grade and are referred to as high-yield or junk bonds.
+Ratings are letter grades, with AAA as the top rating, then moving down through AA, A, BBB and continuing the pattern to a single C or D (depending on the rating agency).
+Credit ratings of BBB or higher meet the definition of investment grade bonds.
+Bonds with lower ratings are considered to be noninvestment grade and are referred to as high-yield or junk bonds.
 The lower the credit rating, the higher the yield a bond will pay.

-Time To Maturity
+Time to Maturity

 The relationship between term and rate is called the yield curve.
-A normal yield curve slopes upward to show longer term rates higher as the term increases.
+A normal yield curve slopes upward to show longer-term rates higher as the term increases.
 In periods of economic disruption, the yield curve can flatten or even go inverted with short rates higher than long-term rates.

-The rates on low-risk longer term bonds reflect the bond market outlook on inflation.
+The rates on low-risk longer-term bonds reflect the bond market outlook on inflation.
 If bond investors think inflation will increase, bond yields will increase and bond prices will decline.
 Bond investors expect to earn the rate of inflation plus some extra interest over the term of any bond.
 Current bond yields move up and down as the expectations about future inflation change.